juliapartheymueller/juliapartheymueller.github.io/publications.md

 Lebernegg, Noëlle S./Julia Partheymüller/Jakob-Moritz Eberl/Hajo G. Boomgaarden.
 2025 (forthcoming).
 "Not a Bioweapon or Is It: The Role of Perceived Threats and Media Use in COVID-19 Misperceptions". *International Journal of Press/Politics*.

 Scharrer, Manuel Elias/Christina Gahn/Jana Bernhard-Harrer/Marvin Stecker/Julia Partheymüller.
 2025 (forthcoming).
-"From Crisis Governance to Electoral Normality and Record-Long Coalition Negotiations: The 2024 Austrian Parliamentary Election". *West European Politics*.
+"From Crisis Governance to Electoral Normality and the Longest Coalition Negotiations: The 2024 Austrian Parliamentary Election". *West European Politics*.

 Partheymüller, Julia/Jakob-Moritz Eberl/Alexander Bogner.
 2025.
 "Perceptions of Science and Politics in the COVID-19 Pandemic in Austria: Technocratic Overreach or Blame Deflection?" *Österreichische Zeitschrift für Soziologie* 50, 33. ([Download](https://doi.org/10.1007/s11614-025-00619-0))